-Wylie ISD-Taylor County 221912 ACADEMIC ACHIEVEMENT EIE RETENTION AND PROMOTION (LOCAL) CURRICULUM MASTERY Promotion and course credit shall be based on mastery of the cur- riculum.
+Brackett ISD 136901 ACADEMIC ACHIEVEME RETENTION AND PROM CURRICULUM MASTERY Promotion and course credit shall be based on mastery of the cur- riculum.
 Expectations and standards for promotion shall be estab- lished for each grade level, content area, and course and shall be coordinated with compensatory/accelerated services.
-[See EHBC] STANDARDS FOR MASTERY In addition to the factors in law that must be considered for promotion, masteryMastery shall be determined as follows: Course assignments and unit evaluation shall be used to de termine student grades in a subject.
+[See EHBC] STANDARDS FOR MASTERY In addition to the factors in law that must be considered for promotion, mastery Mastery shall be determined as follows: 1.
+Course assignments and unit evaluation shall be used to de- termine student grades in a subject.
 An average of 70 or higher shall be considered a passing grade.
-9- Mastery of the skills necessary for success at the next leve shall be validated by assessments that may either be incorporated into unit or final examinationsexams or may be administered separately.
-Mastery of at least 70 percent of the objectives shall be required. po- i- GRADES 1 5-8 In grades 1-5, promotion to the next grade level shall be based on an overall average of 70 on a scale of 100 based o course-level, grade-level standards (essential knowledge an skills) for all subject areas and a grade of 70 or above in lan guage arts and mathematics. nd A student in grades 3-5 may be retained if the state-mandate assessment for any subject tested is not mastered. ed GRADES 6-8 In grades 6-In grades 1-8, promotion to the next grade level sha be based on an overall average of 70 on a scale of 100 based of course-level, grade-level standards (essential knowledge and skills) for all subject areas and a grade of 70 or above in three of the following areas: language arts, mathematics, science, and so cial studies. n f GRADES 9-12 Mastery of at least 70 pecent of the objectives shall be required.
-Grade-level advancement for students in grades 9-12 shall be earned by course credits.
-[See EI] STUDENTS WITH DISABILITIES Promotion standards and appropriate assessment and accelerat options, as established by individualized education programs (IE or grade-level classification of students eligible for special educa- tion, shall be determined by the ARD committee.
-EP) LIMITED ENGLISH PROFICIENCY STUDENTS In assessing students of limited English proficiency for mastery of the essential knowledge and skills, the District shall be flexible in determining methods to allow the students to demonstrate know ledgeknowledge or competency independent of their English lan guage skills in the following ways: ו /- 1.
+2. Mastery of the skills necessary for success at the next level shall be validated by assessments that may either be incorporated into unit or final examinationsexams or may be administered separately.
+Mastery of at least 70 percent of the objectives shall be required. - GRADES 16 In grades 1-6, promotion to the next grade level shall be based or an overall average of 70 on a scale of 100 based on course-level, grade-level standards (essential knowledge and skills) for all sub- ject areas and a grade of 70 or above in language arts/reading and mathematics.
+GRADESGRADES 78 In grades 7--8,- promotion to the next grade level shall be based on an overall average of 70 on a scale of 100 based on course- level, grade-level standards (essential knowledge and skills) for all subject areas and a grade of 70 or above in three of the following areas:- language arts (an average of reading and language arts), mathematics, science, and social studies.
+GRADES 912 Grade-level advancement for students in grades 912 shall be earned by course credits.
+[See EI] STUDENTS WITH DISABILITIES Promotion standards and appropriate assessment and acceleration options, as established by individualized education programs (IEP) or grade-level classification of students eligible for special educa- tion, shall be determined by the ARD committee.
+LIMITED ENGLISH PROFICIENCY STUDENTS In assessing students of limited English proficiency for mastery of the essential knowledge and skills, the District shall be flexible in determining methods to allow the students to demonstrate know- ledgeknowledge or competency independent of their English lan- guage skills in the following ways: 1.
 Assessment in the primary language.
+2. Assessment using ESL methodologies.
+3. Assessment with multiple varied instruments.
+[See EHBE]